 Students are required to participate in the virtual classroom at least five out of seven days each week.
-For illness, family emergencies, and/or work related problems, a student may miss a total of three days of participation in any course.
-These absences may result in the loss of points as detailed in the class syllabus.
+Any absences may result in the loss of points as detailed in the class syllabus.

 Two missed required days of participation in any given week or four missed required days of participation during the six week course will result in the reduction of one grade step (e.g., "B" to "B-").
-No credit will be given after a student misses more than a total of nine required days of participation in a class, or if a student fails to participate in any given week.
+No credit and a grade of "F" will be given after a student misses more than a total of nine required days of participation in a class, or if a student fails to participate in any given week.